 Step 1 – Identify the Circuit Configuration

-Ensure that the circuit is a parallel configuration, meaning that the components share common nodes at both ends.
+Ensure that the circuit is a parallel configuration, meaning that the components share common nodes at both ends, enabling effective voltage division in the parallel network.

 Step 2 – Determine Total Current (It)